ydrive/EasySynth/README.md

 <b>IMPORTANT:</b> Do not close a window that opens during rendering.
 Closing the window will result in the successful rendering being falsely reported, as it is not possible to know if the window has been closed from the plugin side.

-### Level sequence tips
+### Workflow tips

-- If you want images to be more spaced out (instead of being very close to provide a smooth video), you can set the custom level sequence FPS to a small value (1 FPS or lower) inside the Sequencer editor
+- If you want images to be spaced out more inside the level sequence (instead of being very close to provide a smooth video), you can set the custom level sequence FPS to a small value (1 FPS or lower) inside the Sequencer editor.
+- To avoid adding keyframes manually, select the button with an image of a key inside the sequence editor toolbar.
+After you create the first keyframe, this will automatically add one at the current time for any moved asset.

 ### Camera pose output